 Forgiven: Your sins have already been forgiven and forgotten by God (2 Corinthians 5:19; Hebrews 8:12).
 The long-standing myth that you must receive the gift of forgiveness by faith is not found anywhere in the Bible.
 It is the gift of righteousness that you must receive by faith in order to be saved (Romans 5:17).

 Forgiveness was based on Christ's sacrifice, not your response to it.
 Forgiveness is God's gift of grace to all people (Colossians 1:20; John 1:29; 1 John 2:2).
 Since the sins of all people for all time were forgiven on the Cross of Jesus Christ (Mark 3:28; Hebrews 9:26b), you do not need to seek forgiveness from God.
 The reason this is important is that God does not want you to dwell on sin.
-Rather, God wants you to focus on Jesus Christ who lives in you, and the fact that His presence makes you a righteous child of God in your born again heart (Hebrews 10:14; Romans 11:16).
+Rather, God wants you to focus on Jesus Christ who lives in you, and the fact that His presence makes you a righteous child of God in your new, born again heart (Hebrews 10:14; Romans 11:16).
+God also wants you to be occupied with the message of reconciliation, not with the sins of those who do not yet believe (2 Corinthians 5: 19, 20).

 Unbelief is still the barrier, but for a different reason; unbelief is rejecting the eternal life that is found only in Jesus Christ.